California’s New Employee Registry

 As an employer, you play a vital role in the success of California’s New Employee Registry.

-- Employers report their newly hired employees to the Registry.
-California matches New Employee Registry reports against child support records to help locate parents in order to establish wage withholding orders or enforce existing orders.
+- Employers report their newly hired employees to the New Employee Registry.
+California matches new hire reports against child support records to help fine parents to set wage withholding orders or enforce existing orders.

-- The information is also sent to the National Directory of New Hires to locate delinquent debtors in other states.
+- The information is also sent to the National Directory of New Hires to find late payments in other states.
 Nearly 30 percent of child support cases involve parents who do not live in the same state as their children.

 You are required by law to report the following: